 The most effective and humane way to teach a dog how to behave is through positive reinforcement.
 Punishment is rarely effective and can make behavior challenges worse.
 This means:

 - Never discipline your dog.
-Show her what to do instead, and reward that.
-For example, don’t discipline if she has your new shoe in her mouth.
-Offer a very tasty treat along with the command “drop it,” and praise her for trading the shoe for the treat.
+Show they what to do instead, and reward that.
+For example, don’t discipline if they have your new shoe in theirr mouth.
+Offer a very tasty treat along with the cue “drop it,” and praise them for trading the shoe for the treat.

-- If you discover an item your dog has chewed minutes, or even seconds, after, it’s too late to administer a correction.
+- If you discover an item your dog has chewed minutes, or even seconds, after, it’s too late to respond to the behavior.
 People often believe their dogs make this connection because they run and hide or “look guilty.”
 But your dog doesn’t understand, “I chewed those shoes an hour ago and that’s why I’m being scolded now.”

 - Dogs don’t feel guilt.
-They do display submissive postures like cowering, running away or hiding, when they feel threatened by an angry tone of voice, body posture or facial expression.
-Your dog doesn’t know that she’s done something wrong; she only knows that you’re upset.
+They do display reconciliatory postures like cowering, running away or hiding, when they feel threatened by an angry tone of voice, body posture or facial expression.
+Your dog doesn’t know they've done something wrong; they only know that you’re upset.

-Additionally, don’t crate your dog unless she’s thoroughly crate-trained and considers the crate her safe place.
-If you put her in a crate to prevent destruction and she’s not crate-trained, she may injure herself and/or destroy the crate.
+Additionally, don’t crate your dog unless they're thoroughly crate-trained and consider the crate a safe place.
+If you put them in a crate to prevent destruction and they're not crate-trained, they may injure themselves and/or destroy the crate.